ABSanthosh/SWENG-881--Course-Project/Readme.md

 ## 3.1 Test Case Exclusions

 FastCSV is a mature and feature-heavy library for reading and writing CSVs.
 Since its initial release in 2015, a significant amount of additional functionality has been added.
-The team began the project by thoroughly reviewing the FastCSV’s documentation, including the detailed instructions and tutorials outlined on their website.
+The team began the project by thoroughly reviewing FastCSV’s documentation, including the detailed instructions and tutorials outlined on their website.
 It quickly became clear that, due to time constraints, the team would have to adopt a testing approach that thoroughly tested the primary uses of the software (based on the team’s independent research and internal discussions), while deemphasizing or even excluding certain scenarios from our testing.

-One of the team members has nearly two decades of experience utilizing CSV files, as they are very heavily used in business software applications, including general ledger, banking, and analytical systems.

 **Based our personal knowledge, independent research, and the description in the FastCSV documentation, the team decided that their testing would exclude the following functionality:**